syedjafer/makereading-post-backups/clasai2tf000408jr40q6h85i.md

 #### all()

-The all() function returns True if all items in an iterable are true, otherwise it returns False.
+The all() function returns True if all items in an iterable are true, otherwise, it returns False.
 If the iterable object is empty, the all() function also returns True.

 ```python
 data = [0, 10, 1, 89, 10]